kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/translate.md

 Once we have this info, we'll get you added to the team.

-### New translations
+### Adding a new translation

-If the language you plan to help out with doesn't already exist, there is some setup necessary on our end before you can get started.
+If the language you plan to help out with doesn't already exist, there is some set up necessary on our end before you can get started.

 To set up a new language, the following steps must be completed: